 - Pour the batter evenly into each pan.

-- Bake in the middle rack for 30-40 minutes, or until a toothpick inserted in center comes out clean.
+- Bake in the middle rack for 30-40 minutes or until a toothpick inserted in center comes out with moist crumbs clinging to it.
 Do not over bake as cake will continue to cook as it cools.

 - Let pans cool on a cooling rack until the pans are warm to the touch.